Greenmamba29/genspark-ai-search-privacy/docs/DEVELOPMENT_ROADMAP.md

 - Multi-language support expansion
 - API ecosystem for third-party integrations

-This roadmap provides a clear path to transform the GenSpark AI Search UI framework into a production-ready MVP within 8 weeks, with defined success metrics and risk mitigation strategies.
+This roadmap provides a clear path to transform the Grahmos AI Search UI framework into a production-ready MVP within 8 weeks, with defined success metrics and risk mitigation strategies.

 <citations>
 <document>